Slayingripper/Detecting-Spoof-Emails-with-Information-Fusion/README.md

 and straight forward way to implement things like machine learning which make it perfect for this use further more

-## PYTHON PERFOMANCE AND LIBRARIES
+## PYTHON PERFORMANCE AND LIBRARIES

 TO read the CSV file I've used the PANDAS library which is faster and more flexible than the embeded libraries of python , further more although regex is a powerful tool to use it is slow compared to other methods.
 At this time I am using NLTK (Natural Language Toolkit) to tokenize each word